 The only tricky part is setting up your web hosting.
 To use WordPress.org, you’ll need a best blog hosting.
 That’s the plot of land that lets you build the website.

 Luckily, at Bitcatcha we have all the web host answers!
 We feature a full list of recommended web hosts so you can find the right one for you.
-We’ve even interviewed users and asked them how well their web host performs.

 A lot of people avoid building their own website because they don’t know how to write code.

 The beauty of WordPress is that you don’t need to know a single line of HTML (though it might help a little).
 This is perfect for online shop owners who just want to focus on selling their product!

 There are thousands of free themes – or designs – that you can choose from.
 A theme is a template for your site that you can tweak and change.
 Most of them are free; you simply click your favourite and watch your website transform into your preferred design.

 Personally, I recommend paying a little money for a unique and better quality theme.
 If you’re looking for a quick answer, try the Avada theme.
 It’s the most popular theme out there, and it instantly gives your site a professional feel.

 You’ll also want to make sure the theme is compatible with WooCommerce.
 (WooCommerce is the toolkit you’ll need to drive the shopping mechanism on your site).
 A theme like Divi is perfect for this.

 You may not know this, but more than half of all internet access takes place on a mobile device.
 That means most of your potential customers are using a smartphone or a tablet at any one time.